VW Baywindow Bus - VDO Gauges

 by Richard Atwell

 The three most popular gauges, cylinder head temperature (CHT), oil temperature (OT) and oil pressure (OP), all have accuracy issues but they are useful for trending and preventing meltdown.
-Here's the skinny on why they aren't accurate:
+Here's the skinny on what they are and why they aren't accurate:

-Unfortunately this means removing the plug and tapping the case which is beyond the skills of most VW hobbyists.
+Unfortunately this means removing the plug and tapping the case which is beyond the skills of the average VW hobbyists.
 (Factoid: some of the early Type 4 cases had a threaded plug which was removed and replaced with a temp sender on the industrial engines.
-Most Type 4's do not).
+Most Type 4's are not tapped for this purpose).
 Either way, that location is blocked by one of the engine mounts, which would require you to modify the mount as well.

 The most popular location on a Type IV engines is the inspection plate cover just to the right of the oil strainer cover (see link at end).
 Folks drill the plate precisely with a 9/16" bit or weld a nut on the backside for the M14x1.5 oil temp sender.

 The sender in the photo is the longer style 914 sender.
 It's designed for a 400F factory gauge and can't be used with the aftermarket VDO gauge.
 Even with the shorter sender you will find that the dipstick will hit the sender and you will have to file 10mm off the end of your dipstick.
-Since the dipstick marks are further up, this is a safe modification to make.
+Since the dipstick marks are further up, however this is an easy and safe modification to make.

-These are the various Porsche part numbers involved (courtesy Dave Darling).
+These are the various Porsche part numbers involved (courtesy 914 owner < a href="https://www.pelicanparts.com/pelican/dave.htm">Dave Darling).
 The items marked in yellow are all that you really need.

 The VDO part numbers have never changed: